-

 3. What are the benefits of BARF for kittens?

-BARF supports optimal growth, strengthens bones and teeth, improves digestion, and promotes a healthy immune system.
-Additionally, it ensures a shiny coat and can be individually tailored to the kitten's needs.
+BARF supports optimal growth, strengthens bones and teeth, improves digestion and promotes a healthy immune system.
+It also ensures a shiny coat and can be individually adjusted to the kitten’s needs.